 Zero-Trust Architecture Benefits

-Implementing a zero-trust printing architecture will bring a number of major benefits for businesses of all sizes and types, including:
+Implementing zero-trust networking into your ERP systems will bring a number of benefits for businesses of all sizes and types, including:

 - Decreased threat surface on your print environment

 - Full visibility into all network user activity